Breadboard

 A breadboard, solderless breadboard, or protoboard is a construction base used to build semi-permanent prototypes of electronic circuits.
 Unlike a perfboard or stripboard, breadboards do not require soldering or destruction of tracks and are hence reusable.
 For this reason, breadboards are also popular with students and in technological education.

 A variety of electronic systems may be prototyped by using breadboards, from small analog and digital circuits to complete central processing units (CPUs).

 Compared to more permanent circuit connection methods, modern breadboards have high parasitic capacitance, relatively high resistance, and less reliable connections, which are subject to jostle and physical degradation.
-Signaling is limited to about 10 MHz, and not everything works properly even well below that frequency.
+Signaling is limited to about 10 MHz, and even well below that frequency not everything works properly.

 History

 In the early days of radio, amateurs nailed bare copper wires or terminal strips to a wooden board (often literally a bread cutting board) and soldered electronic components to them.
 Sometimes a paper schematic diagram was first glued to the board as a guide to placing terminals, then components and wires were installed over their symbols on the schematic.
 Using thumbtacks or small nails as mounting posts was also common.

-Breadboards have evolved over time, with the term now being used for all kinds of prototype electronic devices.
+Breadboards have evolved over time with the term now being used for all kinds of prototype electronic devices.
 For example, US Patent 3,145,483, was filed in 1961 and describes a wooden plate breadboard with mounted springs and other facilities.
 US Patent 3,496,419, was filed in 1967 and refers to a particular printed circuit board layout as a Printed Circuit Breadboard.
 Both examples refer to and describe other types of breadboards as prior art.

 In 1960, Orville Thompson of DeVry Technical Institute patented a solderless breadboard connecting rows of holes together with spring metal.
 In 1971, Ronald Portugal of E&L Instruments patented a similar concept with holes in 0.1 in spacings, the same as DIP IC packages, which became the basis of the modern solderless breadboard that is commonly used today.